 The Directors intend to conduct the affairs of the Company in such a manner as to minimise, as far as they consider reasonably practicable, taxation suffered by the Company in the UK.
+However, it cannot be guaranteed that the necessary conditions will at all times be satisfied.
 In particular, the Directors intend to conduct the affairs of the Company so that it does not become resident in the UK for taxation purposes.
-Accordingly, and provided that the Company does not carry on a trade in the UK, the Company should not be subject to UK income tax or corporation tax other than UK income tax on UK source income, UK income tax or corporation tax on certain income or capital offshore receipts deriving from UK property, including intangible property, or UK tax on chargeable gains deriving from UK real property interests.
+Accordingly, and provided that the Company does not carry on a trade through a permanent establishment in the UK, the Company should not be subject to UK income tax or corporation tax other than UK income tax on UK source income, capital offshore receipts deriving from intangible property referable to a sale in the UK or chargeable gains deriving from UK real property interests.